Wesley–Ciskei Wind Power Station

-The Wesley–Ciskei Wind Power Station is a 34.5 megawatts wind power energy project, under construction in South Africa.
-The power station is under development and is owned by EDF Renewables, a subsidiary of the French energy conglomerate Électricité de France (EDF).
-EDF won the concession for this project in June 2015, during the 4th round of the South African government's Renewable Energy Independent Power Producer Procurement of South Africa (REIPPP).
+The Wesley–Ciskei Wind Power Station is a 34.5 megawatts wind power energy project in South Africa.
+The power station is owned by EDF Renewables, a subsidiary of the French energy conglomerate Électricité de France (EDF).
+EDF won the concession for this project in June 2015, during the 4th round of the South African government's Renewable Energy Independent Power Producer Procurement Programme of South Africa (REIPPP).

 Location

 The wind farm is located outside the settlement of Wesley, in Amathole District, in the Eastern Cape Province of South Africa.
 Wesley is located approximately 77 km southwest of East London, where the district headquarters are located.
-This is approximately 207 km northeast of the city of Gqeberha, the provincial capital.
+This is approximately 207 km northeast of the city of Gqeberha.
 The geographical coordinates of Wesley-Ciskei Wind Farm are 33°18'09.0"S, 27°22'14.0"E (Latitude:-33.302500; Longitude:27.370556).

 Overview

 South Africa's Renewable Energy Supply Programme (REIPPP), is a public-procurement program of the South African government conceived in the 2000s and implemented in the 2010s and thereafter.
 It aims at attracting independent power producers (IPPs) to invest in renewable power generation in the country.
 As of April 2019, four rounds of bidding have resulted in the award of 102 power projects, with more expected in future.
 The target is 7,000 megawatts in renewable generation in the short term and 17,800 in the medium term.

 EDF won the bid to design, fund, build and operate this wind farm.
 The energy generated will be sold to Eskom, the South African electric utility company under a 20-year power purchase agreement.
 EDF assigned its subsidiary EDF Renewables RSA to carry out the development.
 The farm comprises ten turbines of the Vestas V126-3.45 variety, capable of generating 3.45 megawatts each.